Reading Sessions of New Compositions

 - Elektra experiences and sings new music and new sounds.
 The Elektra singers are part of the process of discovery and discussion.

-- You spend an evening hearing your work and three others sung by Elektra and become more familiar with the sonic possibilities of the women’s choir “instrument”
+- You spend an evening hearing your work and up to three others sung by Elektra and become more familiar with the sonic possibilities of the women’s choir “instrument”

 - We may find a work we feel is ready for programming into an upcoming Elektra concert.
 However, this is not the main purpose of the Reading Session.

 Your piece must be written for sopranos and/or altos in any number of voice parts, with or without piano accompaniment.
 It may be a previously unperformed original composition, an arrangement of an existing melody, a partial piece or simply a study.
-Your piece must be clearly written, either by hand or computer.
+Your piece must be clearly written on computer.
 Illegible scores will not be considered.

 Up to four composers will be invited to participate.
 Only composers who are able to attend the reading session in person need apply to have their piece considered.
-After a general study session on the four works, each piece will be given approximately 20 minutes of rehearsal and discussion time with the choir and Elektra’s Artistic Director Morna Edmundson.
-The session with the choir will be recorded and participants will receive a compact disc of their segment.
+After a general study session on the four works, each piece will be given approximately 20 minutes of rehearsal and discussion time with the choir, Elektra’s Artistic Director Morna Edmundson, composer/pianist Dr. Stephen Smith, and our guest composer.
+The session with the choir will be recorded and participants will receive an audio file of their segment.

-Contact us or call 604-739-1255 for more information or to be added to the list to be notified about the 2018 Reading Session application deadline.
+Contact us or call 604-739-1255 for more information or to be added to the list to be notified about the next Reading Session application deadline.

 Here are some thoughts from Morna Edmundson for composers and arrangers: